 Hence we find

-\end{proof} Next we conclude that this implies that $N_{i}$ also must be big.
-To do so, we show that only a constant fraction of the vertices in $R_i(e,l)$ are forbidden by $\mathcal{F}$ or are extended by overlapping Vizing chains. \begin{lemma} Let the assumptions be as in Lemma~\ref{lma:mainApp3}.
+\end{proof} Next we conclude that this implies that $N_{i}$ also is big.
+To do so, we show that only a constant fraction of the vertices in $R_i(e,\ell)$ are forbidden by $\mathcal{F}$ or are extended by overlapping Vizing chains. \begin{lemma} Let the assumptions be as in Lemma~\ref{lma:mainApp3}.
 Then at most

-points in $R_{i}$ has no non-overlapping $\mathcal{F}$-avoiding Vizing chain extension. \end{lemma} \begin{proof} Observe first that if we can guarantee that the Vizing chain beginning at a point in $R_{i}$ will not intersect a vertex in the one-hop neighbourhood of $\bigcup \limits_{k = 0}^{i-1} R_k$, then surely it is non-overlapping.
+points in $R_{i}$ have no non-overlapping $\mathcal{F}$-avoiding Vizing chain extension. \end{lemma} \begin{proof} Observe first that if we can guarantee that the Vizing chain beginning at a point in $R_{i}$ will not intersect a vertex in the one-hop neighbourhood of $\bigcup \limits_{k = 0}^{i-1} R_k$, then surely it is non-overlapping.
 We will show something a little weaker: namely that we can pick the Vizing chains so that most will be vertex disjoint from the one-hop neighbourhood of $\bigcup \limits_{k = 0}^{i-2} R_k$, and furthermore they will not overlap the last Vizing chain used to reach them.
 We may simply remove the 1-hop neighbourhood of vertices in $N_{i-1}$, since we do not wish to truncate our Vizing chains at these points, as we cannot guarantee that the fans constructed at these points are non-overlapping.